Minagoroshi/FriendSpamRedux/README.md

 - Must be HTTP or HTTPS and properly formatted
 - Must be placed into appconfig/proxies
 - 1 proxy per line
+- If you choose NOT to use proxies, don't use more than 4 accounts at a time or you will get rate-limited on VRCApi and possibly ban your accounts!

 ### Accounts
 - Must be User:Pass formatted